 Today the top producers are still Bolivia, Peru followed by Ecuador and the U.S, particularly California and Colorado.

 Another reason for the added price increase, is also the now employed process of saponin removal which is necessary to improve the taste and digestibility of the cooked grain. (*)

-In research documented in the book Quinoa: Improvement and Sustainable Production, it was stated that "The protein content of quinoa ranges from 8% to 22% among different varieties."
+In research documented in the previously mentioned book Quinoa and the chapter entitled "Nutritional Properties of Quinoa", it was stated that "The protein content of quinoa ranges from 8% to 22% among different varieties."
 This variability is believed to be dependent on the specific genotype as well as the environment and climate in which it is grown.

 About 60% of the protein content is found in the seed embryo, approximately 40% in the perisperm, and a small amount in the bran or outer seed coating and pericarp.

 Along with teff, wild rice and amaranth, quinoa is a few grams higher in protein compared to other grain varieties.
 It also uniquely offers a higher protein to lower carbohydrate ratio as well as a balanced essential amino acid profile, providing a complete protein source.

 Most grains are low in the essential amino acid lysine which helps the body to absorb calcium, build muscle, repair tissue and produce hormones.

 One cup of cooked quinoa contains over twice the amount of lysine as the same proportion of brown rice (193mg lysine).
 The 442mg of lysine found in a 1C serving of quinoa is also substantially higher in contrast to white rice (153mg), millet (117mg), couscous (115mg) and about 153mg higher in lysine than buckwheat groats.

 According to nutritional data, one cup of cooked quinoa contains 8 grams of protein content or 16% of the RDA, but again this could be potentially higher depending on the seed quality. (*)